datacamp/courses-drivendata-water-pumps/chapter1.md

 Let's start with loading in the training and testing set into your R environment.
 You will use the training set to build your model, and the test set to validate it.
 The URLs for the 3 `csv` files are already available as variables in the sample code.
 You can load this data with the `read.csv()` function: simply pass the defined URL variables.
 We will inspect these new variables in the following exercises.
 Here is a quick explanation of the 3 data frames that you will import:

-- `train_values` corresponds to the independent variables for the training set.
+- `train_values` corresponds to the independent variables for the training set
 - `train_labels` contains the dependent variable (`status_group`) for each of the rows in `train_values`
 - `test_values` is the independent variables that need predictions